A combined first and second order variational approach for image reconstruction: Preliminaries

-where $\nu^{a}$ is the absolutely continuous part of $\nu$ with respect to $\mu$, $\nu^{s}$ is the singular part and the $(\nu/\mu)$ denotes the density function of $\nu$ with respect to $\mu$ (Radon-Nikod\'ym derivative).
-Recall also that any $\mu\in[\mathcal{M}(\Omega)]^{m}$ is absolutely continuous with respect to $|\mu|$ and thus we get the \emph{polar decomposition} of $\mu$
+where $\mu^{a}$ is the absolutely continuous part of $\mu$ with respect to $\nu$, $\mu^{s}$ is the singular part and $(\mu/\nu)$ denotes the density function of $\mu$ with respect to $\nu$ (Radon-Nikod\'ym derivative).
+Again this is nothing else than the usual Lebesgue decomposition regarded component-wise.
+Recall also that any $\mu\in[\mathcal{M}(\Omega)]^{m}$ is absolutely continuous with respect to its total variation measure $|\mu|$ and thus we obtain the \emph{polar decomposition} of $\mu$